ramiabr/Big-Data-Analysis/README.md

 - Print the output <Metal type> <Mean> <Variance>

 ## Scalability :
-These two codes are built with high scalability as framework, for e.g. if we need the script to work on more types of data (e.g. Bronze, along with Gold + Silver) we need to make very few updates in the code to support that requirement.
+These two codes are built with high scalability, for e.g. if we need script to process more types of data (e.g. Bronze, along with Gold + Silver) we need to make very few updates in the code to support that requirement.

 fetchHtml.py - Fill details for new element (e.g. Bronze), website to track, table id etc.
 ```